insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

+If you drive your car and cause an accident, your car insurance will pay for at least some damages.
 Generally, auto insurance follows the vehicle, not the driver.
-This means that if you’ve given permission to another person to drive your car, your insurance policy will likely cover the damages in the event of an accident.
+This also means that if you’ve permitted another person to drive your car, your insurance policy will likely cover the damages in the event of an accident.

 “If you give another driver permission to use your car on a temporary basis, your own auto insurance policy will likely be responsible for damage to the vehicle or medical bills,” says Carole Walker, executive director of the Rocky Mountain Insurance Association.